danhilse/url-reader/* documentation/documentation-backend.md

 # URL to Podcast Converter: Backend Documentation

 ## Overview
 A FastAPI backend service that converts web articles into audio podcasts using OpenAI's Text-to-Speech API.
-The system scrapes web content, processes it, generates audio, and maintains a podcast RSS feed.
+The system scrapes web content, cleans it, generates audio, and maintains a podcast RSS feed.

 ## System Architecture